folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ## Rollover fiscal year

 Fiscal year rollover is initiated from the ledger detail pane.
-This process closes current fiscal year budgets, applies leftover amounts from the current fiscal year budgets into new upcoming fiscal year budgets based on fund type, and rolls encumbrances onto new fiscal year budgets based on order type (one-time, ongoing, and ongoing subscription).
+This process can close current fiscal year budgets, create upcoming fiscal year budgets with or without allocated funds based on fund type, and roll encumbrances onto new fiscal year budgets based on order type (one-time, ongoing, and ongoing subscription).
 This action is applied only to the funds associated with the ledger, so rollover must be run separately for each ledger.

+Note: Prior to running the fiscal year rollover process, it is recommended to do the following:
+1. Review open orders to determine if the **Re-encumber** check box is selected where desired.
+2. Review and resolve approved invoices.
-Run  a test of rollover to identify whether any unpaid invoices exist and to view the rollover log prior to running the actual rollover.
+3. Run at least one test of rollover to identify any remaining unpaid invoices and to view the rollover log prior to running the actual rollover.

 To run a test of fiscal year rollover, follow these steps: